 Yeah, sorry to break it to you.
-Moving out of home means paying the bills fall onto you.
+Moving out of home means paying for bills fall onto you.
 That’s a pretty scary thought if you’ve never had to handle an energy bill on your own.

-signing up for an energy plan
+sorting out an energy plan

 Before choosing one, compare different energy providers to find the one that suits you best.
 Factors to consider include:

 Shopping around for the best energy plan will save you easy money that’s much better spent on Friday night drinks.

 At amaysim, our electricity and gas plans are hassle-free, free from lock-in contracts and include great-value flat rates, meaning you won’t have to worry about trying to work out confusing discount information.

 budgeting your money

 Maybe you’ve been told this 1,000 times before, but just in case it hasn’t sunk in, here’s a friendly reminder: budget your money.
 Even if you work casually and your pay changes weekly, track your spending and make a budget based off those numbers.

 You’ll want to be sure you have the money to pay for your bill when it comes up.
 If you’re putting cash aside weekly, you’ll be worry-free knowing you already have the money when the quarterly bill comes in.